 She is internationally recognized for her research and writing in the law and ethics of the brain sciences.
-She is an elected member of the Board of Directors of the International Neuroethics Society, and serves on international editorial boards in the field, including Clinical Neuroethics (part of the Cambridge Quarterly of Healthcare Ethics), the Springer Book Series Advances in Neuroethics, and the Palgrave-MacMillan Book Series Law, Neuroscience and Human Behavior.
-She is also a member of the international advisory boards for the Institut du Cerveau et de la Moelle Épinière (ICM) Neuroethics Network (Paris), and the Société française de psychologie juridique (Paris).
+She is a former elected member of the Board of Directors of the International Neuroethics Society, and serves on international editorial boards in the field, including the Springer Book Series Advances in Neuroethics, and the Palgrave-MacMillan Book Series Law, Neuroscience and Human Behavior.
+She sits as a member of the Advisory Board of the Canadian Institutes of Health Research's Institute for Neuroscience, Mental Health and Addiction.

 Her ethico-legal and qualitative empirical research at the cutting edge of advances in biomedical science and technology has been funded by CIHR, SSHRC, Canadian Blood Services, the Stem Cell Network, Genome Canada, Law Foundation of Ontario and the Canadian National Transplant Research Program.

 At the University of Ottawa, Professor Chandler teaches courses in Mental Health Law and Neuroethics, Medical-Legal Issues, and Tort Law, and holds an interdisciplinary reading group called “Mind Brain Law” on ethico-legal questions raised by emerging research in the brain sciences, behavioural genetics, and mental health law.
-She is a member of the Centre for Health Law, Policy and Ethics, where she co-leads the interdisciplinary working group on Power, Vulnerability and Health.
+She is a member of the Centre for Health Law, Policy and Ethics, the Centre for Law, Technology and Society and the University of Ottawa's Brain Mind Research Institute.

 She holds degrees in Law from Harvard University and Queen’s University, and a degree in Biology from the University of Western Ontario.
 She joined the University of Ottawa’s Faculty of Law in 2002, after serving as clerk to the Hon.
 Mr. Justice John Sopinka of the Supreme Court of Canada.